gboehl/dynare/doc/manual/source/the-model-file.rst

        Used to specify path for all endogenous and exogenous variables.
        Strictly equivalent to :comm:`initval_file`.

+    .. option:: endval_steady

+       In scenarios with a permanent shock, specifies that the terminal condition is a steady state, even if the ``steady`` command has not been called after the ``endval`` block.
+As a consequence, the subsequent ``perfect_foresight_solver`` command will compute the terminal steady state itself (given the value of the exogenous variables given in the ``endval`` block).
+In practice, this option is useful when the permanent shock is very large, in which case the homotopy procedure inside ``perfect_foresight_solver`` will find both the terminal steady state and the transitional dynamics within the same loop (which is less costly than first computing the terminal steady state by homotopy, then computing the transitional dynamics by homotopy).

     *Output*

     The paths for the exogenous variables are stored into